 In October 1958, Escher created one of his most beautiful, but also most complex objects.
 He did extensive research for Sphere Spirals, searching for a solution to show the open ribbons that form this sphere in a three-dimensional form.

 Sphere Spirals is part of a series of prints that demonstrate Escher’s fascination for difficult constructions.
-He sees it as an enormous challenge to visualize complex, three-dimensional objects in such a way that the eye of the viewer understands how they are put together.
-He often ‘opens them up’ so that there are views of the inside or the back, parts that would normally be invisible to the eye.
+He saw it as an enormous challenge to visualise complex, three-dimensional objects in such a way that the eye of the viewer understands how they are put together.
+He often ‘opened them up’ so that there are glimpses of the inside or the back, parts that would normally be invisible to the eye.
 Other prints with this property are Two Intersecting Planes, Concentric Rinds, Spirals, Three Intersecting Planes, Rind, Bond of Union, Sphere Surface with Fish, Four Regular Solids and Knots.
 They are extremely detailed representations of complex and remarkable shapes.
 But they are also prints that are regarded by many as atypical work for Escher.
-They are not illusions, the shapes are not impossible.
+They are not illusions; the shapes are not impossible.
 They also appeal to the intellect more than to the heart.
 Yet these are prints in which Escher’s genius clearly manifests itself.
-He visualizes constructs that might exist, but which without his efforts would probably never have come to life.
+He visualised constructs that might exist, but which without his efforts would probably never have come to life.
 He’s showing us something we’ve never seen before.

-Sphere Spirals is complex not only because of its shape.
-Escher needed four wood blocks that had to fit together exactly to form the end result in four colors.
+Sphere Spirals is not only complex in terms of its shape.
+Escher needed four blocks of wood that had to fit together exactly to form the end result in four colors.
 The first wood block, with which he made the proof, also formed the basis in gray for the print Spherical Surface with Fish.
 In addition, he not only had a hard time with the print itself, he also had a hard time on a personal level.
 His son George and his wife Corrie had recently emigrated to Canada, and on October 12, 1958, he wrote to them:

 These days it is very difficult for me to accept my fate when I think about you.
 That is why I buried myself in sphere spirals.’*